 Testosterone is measured in the blood.
 The first time testosterone could be measured accurately in the blood appears to be around 1962.
 Any claim that “testosterone levels were 5000 ng/dl in the year 1800” is questionable because testosterone could not be directly measured until much more recently.
 (Unless someone can find some blood stored from back then, and measure the testosterone in it in such a way that the effects of time don’t mess up the measurement.)

 However, testicle size correlates with testosterone.
 Old medical books mention the normal testicle size of their time.
-So we can estimate what testosterone levels may have been in the 1700’s and 1800’s!
+So we can use this to estimate what testosterone levels may have been in the 1700’s and 1800’s!

 As you can see, testosterone appears to be naturally high through the 1700’s, 1800’s, and early 1900’s.
 Somewhere after 1950 testosterone drops hard.
 This chart lines up with industrial chemical use very nicely, but there were many changes post World War 2.